AaronLasseigne/active_interaction/README.md

 Filters that work with dates and times behave similarly.
 By default, they all convert strings into their expected data types using `.parse`.
 If you give the `format` option, they will instead convert strings using `.strptime`.
-Note that formats won't work if time zones are available (through `ActiveSupport::TimeWithZone`).
+Note that formats won't work with `DateTime` and `Time` filters if a time zone is set.

 #### Date